 - Learn the methodologies, tools, and manual reversing techniques used real world situations in our reversing lab.

 - Move beyond automated “input and output” testing of binaries, commonly used by fuzzers and other analysis tools.

 - More than interesting theories and lecture, get your hands dirty in our dedicated reversing lab in this security training course.

-Learn from Advanced Reversing Experts: All of the instructors for InfoSec Institute’s Reverse Engineering course actively work in the field of incident response or security research.
+Learn from Advanced Reversing Experts: All of the instructors for Infosec’s Reverse Engineering course actively work in the field of incident response or security research.
 Our instructors have spoken at high-profile conferences (such as the Black Hat Briefings, the RSA Security Conference, and the Pentagon Security Forum) and industry events.